 Mubarak's third force terror tactic: Israel backed dictator Mubarak unleashed his 'personal' thugs in a failed attempt to silence protestors seeking an end to his regime.

-Egypt and the Palestinian question The Mubarak regime has been a tool with which Israel and the US have pressured Palestinians.
+The Mubarak regime has been a tool with which Israel and the US have pressured Palestinians.

-Clinton warns of 'perfect storm' US secretary of state says rulers in Middle East must enforce political and social reforms or face backlash.
+US secretary of state says rulers in Middle East must enforce political and social reforms or face backlash.

 Robert Fisk: The wrong Mubarak quits.
 Soon the right one will go.
 Protesters in Tahrir Square are right to be sceptical despite the apparent shake-up in Egypt's ruling party